omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- look at getting rid of the is_athlete=True for all users in signup view.
+  - don't think i need that and only need each user to have is_role = true for their specific role
+  - have to make sure all templates are styled properly by role which I believe they currently are
+  - getting rid of this will allow for template ifs for only athletes to be the following:
+    - {% if user.is_athlete %} instead of having to do {% if not user.is_coach and not user.is_gym_owner %}
+  - coaches and gym owners should still have Athlete and Coach models created for them, the user themselves should only be 1 role tho
+- create all named workouts and create dropdown filter for them
+  - can make a dropdown list of only named workouts
+- add workout_list_minus_user_created to workout_list view and use that list for if a user isn't logged in.
 - currently an athlete can see if a workout is scheduled for another date even if that workout is hidden for that date.
   - they can see this in the edit schedule and delete schedule pages
   - change this in a view somewhere?